drts01/notes/stackedit/az.md

 Putting myself out there by doing demo/presentations for the team when I was new.
 This encouraged more junior engineers to try.
 I provided accolades during our weekly retrospectives for the effort made and information shared.

-* **Situation**: New at Verizon/Edgecast, I was asked to manually configure the networking of a rack
+* **Situation**: New at Verizon/Edgecast, I was asked to manually configure the networking of a rack of
 * **Task**:
 * **Action**:
 * **Result**: